 - Ensure that the licensing criteria either includes granting approvals for disproportionately impacted communities, “by right”, or, in a merit-based criteria, granting additional points for disproportionately impacted applicants.

-- Allowing for a broad range of license categories including those that require a small amount of start-up capital like delivery, microbusinesses, and craft cooperatives
+- Allow for a broad range of license categories including those that require a small amount of start-up capital like delivery, microbusinesses, and craft cooperatives

 Addressing the social and racial inequities of the War on Drugs should be one of the primary motivations for adopting comprehensive cannabis policy reforms.
-The War on Drugs has been an unsuccessful campaign that has done little to stop the illicit drug trade and has had devastating and lasting impacts on communities of color.
-Despite consuming cannabis at the same rates, a Black person is 3.64 times more likely to be arrested for cannabis-related offenses than a white person.1 Because the FBI’s Uniform Crime Reports do not include information on ethnicity, most drug charges against Latinx people are counted as “white.”
-The true impact of cannabis criminalization on Latinx communities cannot be accurately measured due to a lack of data.
-However, it is a fact that Latinx people are arrested at disproportionate rates for cannabis arrests compared to their white counterparts.2 The War on Drugs also serves as a mechanism for the widespread detentions and deportations of migrant communities.
-Minor cannabis possession was the 4th leading cause of deportations in 2013, and since 2008 nearly 40,000 people have been deported for drug violations every year.3 Given the profound damage that cannabis prohibition laws have had on communities of color in the U.S., the passage of adult-use cannabis policies provides a unique opportunity for advancing social justice, social equity, and community reinvestment goals.
+The War on Drugs has been an unsuccessful campaign that has done little to stop the illicit drug trade and has disproportionately impacted communities of color.
+Despite consuming cannabis at the same rates, a Black person is 3.64 times more likely to be arrested for cannabis-related offenses than a white person.
+Because the FBI’s Uniform Crime Reports do not include information on ethnicity, most drug charges against Latinx people are counted as “white.”
+The true impact of cannabis criminalization on Latinx communities cannot be accurately measured due to a lack of data, however, it is a fact that Latinx people are arrested at disproportionate rates for cannabis arrests compared to their white counterparts.
+The War on Drugs also serves as a mechanism for the widespread detentions and deportations of migrant communities.
+Minor cannabis possession was the 4th leading cause of deportations in 2013, and since 2008 nearly 40,000 people have been deported for drug violations every year.
+Given the profound damage that cannabis prohibition laws have had on communities of color in the U.S.,the passage of adult-use cannabis policies provides a unique opportunity for advancing social justice, social equity, and community reinvestment goals.

-While social equity programs are important initiatives to facilitate the market participation of disproportionately impacted groups, they can only go so far in the absence of a functioning cannabis marketplace.
+While social equity programs are important initiatives to facilitate the market participation of disproportionately impacted groups, they can only be marginally effective if the surrounding policy framework is dysfunctional and poorly regulated.
 Lack of access to traditional banking services, excessive taxation, and multiple layers of burdensome local and state regulations are examples of barriers that make viability within the cannabis industry difficult.
-All existing and future cannabis policies should be examined through a social equity lens, and whether or not policies promote or hinder equitable outcomes.
+In addition to robust social equity programs, policymakers should seek to keep barriers to entry into the cannabis industry low.
+All cannabis policies should be examined through a social equity lens, and evaluated based on whether or not they promote or hinder equitable outcomes.